 Essential hypertension (now known as primary hypertension) damages your blood vessels.
 The condition worsens over time and can cause life-changing complications that include:

 Unhealthy habits and certain circumstances put you at risk for essential primary hypertension.

 Other types of hypertension have one distinct cause.
 These include a medical condition or side effects of medications.
 When there is a direct cause, it’s known as secondary hypertension.
-Primary and secondary hypertension can co-exist, particularly when there’s an acute worsening of blood pressure control, a new secondary cause should be considered.
+Primary and secondary hypertension can co-exist; particularly, when there’s an acute worsening of blood pressure, a new secondary cause should be considered.

 Conditions that can cause secondary hypertension include:

 In the early stages, primary hypertension has no symptoms.
 Over time, blood vessel damage can start affecting your health.

 A diagnosis of primary hypertension is made when you have high blood pressure, but none of the conditions that cause secondary hypertension.
 The best way to know if you have it is by seeing a healthcare provider who will:

 Healthcare providers use a device with an inflatable arm cuff and dial.
 They inflate the cuff and watch the dial while listening to the force of blood through a stethoscope.